anabento/R_Bootcamp/README.md

       - give examples of when to use different data types
   3. Writing your first script
       -Architecture of a script
+  4. Writing functions
+      - loops, control statements
-  4. Manipulating and exploring Data
+  5. Manipulating and exploring Data
       - Importing and exporting daa
       - Calculating summary statistics
-  5a.
-Writing functions
-      - loops, control statements
+      - Basic plotting
-  5b.
-Writing functions recap
+  6. Writing functions recap
-  6. Data Visualization
+  7. Data Visualization
       - plotting in base R
       - plotting in ggplot
-  7. Simulating Data
+  8. Simulating Data

 Old stuff 9/13
 ---